sagemath/sagewiki_to_gh-2022-10-10/days53.md

   * The workshop will run September 23-29, 2013, which is right before the [[http://www.claymath.org/workshops/NTP/|Clay Research Conference on "Number Theory and Physics"]].
   * The first day (September 23) will feature an introduction to Sage for new users
-  * The remaining time (Septemeber 24-29) will be a "traditional" Sage Days workshop with emphasis on code development
+  * The remaining time (September 24-29) will be a "traditional" Sage Days workshop with emphasis on code development
   * Everything will take place at the University of Oxford in the new Mathematical Institute building (UK)
   * We are funded by the [[http://www.claymath.org|Clay Mathematics Institute]].
 If you are interested in participating, please let us know!
   * More information can be found on the [[http://www.claymath.org/workshops/CNTGP/|CMI home page for this workshop]].